-Nuclei: blue; tumor-specific proteins blue and red
+Nuclei: blue; tumor-specific proteins green and red

-Due to the highly individual nature of a tumor, doctors can only guess as to whether a patient will respond to chemotherapy or to biopharmaceutical drugs.
+Due to the highly individual nature of a tumor, physicians can only guess as to whether a patient will respond to chemotherapy or to biopharmaceutical drugs.
 We can offer several tests that have proven successful in determining which treatment might work.
 The ATP-TCA (tumor chemosensitivity assay), an ex vivo test, is one of them and determines chemo-/biopharmaceutical sensitivity.
 In the ATP-TCA, the isolated tumor cells in a cell culture are treated for five days with the same cytotoxics and biopharmaceuticals (alone or in combination with others) that are considered for the patient’s treatment.
 The test uses the ATP indicator for living cells to measure to which degree the cancer cells have been destroyed by the drugs.
 For years, the test has been used successfully for solid tumors in breast and ovarian cancer, cancer in the large intestines, lung cancer, brain cancer, sarcoma, malignant melanoma, tumors in the pancreas, and so on.

 Tumor growth inhibition by naturopathic compounds (%)

 Tumor growth inhibition by chemotherapeutic compounds (in %)

 One of the ATP-TCA variations we offer is the 3D-Spheroid-Test for cytotoxics and biopharmaceuticals.
 In this test, the isolated tumor cells and concomitant non tumor cells are given time to form a spherical unit (3D-Spheroid) before the drugs are added to the mixture.